Bringin' On the Heartbreak

-"Bringin' On the Heartbreak" is a power ballad originally recorded by English rock band Def Leppard.
-It was the second single from their 1981 album High 'n' Dry.
-The song was written by three of the band's members: Steve Clark, Pete Willis, and Joe Elliott.
+"Bringin' On the Heartbreak" is a song by English rock band Def Leppard.
+A power ballad, it was the second single from their 1981 album High 'n' Dry.
+The song was written by three of the band's members, Steve Clark, Pete Willis and Joe Elliott.

 Musical style

-"Bringin' On the Heartbreak" is a glam metal, hard rock, and soft rock power ballad.
+"Bringin' On the Heartbreak" has been described as glam metal, and hard rock.
 Record World said that "Joe Elliot's dramatic vocals and the estranged guitar cries plod over a sledge-hammer beat."

 Production

-High 'n' Dry was released in the U.S. in summer 1981.
-"Bringin' On the Heartbreak" was commercially released in the U.S. on 13 November, with "Me and My Wine" (a non-album track) and "You Got Me Runnin'" included as B-sides.
-It did not appear on the U.S. charts, but its music video was picked up by the recently launched television channel MTV and received heavy rotation.
+High 'n' Dry was released in the US in summer 1981.
+"Bringin' On the Heartbreak" was commercially released in the US on 13 November, with "Me and My Wine" (a non-album track) and "You Got Me Runnin'" included as B-sides.
+It did not appear on the US charts, but its music video was picked up by the recently launched television channel MTV and received heavy rotation.
 The popularity of the video and the exposure the band received caused a resurgence in sales of High 'n' Dry, which subsequently sold over two million copies.
 It was released in Mexico as "Llevarlo en la Desilusión" with "Yo y mi Vino" ("Me and My Wine"), featuring the cover art from the single "Too Late for Love".

 High 'n' Dry was re-issued in May 1984 with two new tracks, one of which was a synthesizer-heavy remix of "Bringin' On the Heartbreak".
-With a newly-filmed video featuring Phil Collen on guitar, the remix was released as a single and peaked at 61 on the U.S. Billboard Hot 100.
+With a newly-filmed video featuring Phil Collen on guitar, the remix was released as a single and peaked at 61 on the US Billboard Hot 100.
 The original version of the song was later included on three of their compilation albums: Vault: Def Leppard Greatest Hits (1980–1995) (1995) Best of Def Leppard (2004) and Rock of Ages: The Definitive Collection (2005).
 The latter compilation ends with the instrumental "Switch 625", as it does in High 'n' Dry.
 Steve Huey of AllMusic has characterised the song as an "unabashedly dramatic rock ballad."

 Music video

 The first music video was directed by Doug Smith, and is a live recording of Def Leppard performing the song at the Royal Court Theatre in Liverpool, England on 22 July 1981.
-It was originally filmed (along with clips for "Let It Go" and "High 'n' Dry") as part of Don Kirshner's Rock Concert television series on the U.S. network ABC.
+It was originally filmed (along with clips for "Let It Go" and "High 'n' Dry") as part of Don Kirshner's Rock Concert television series on the US network ABC.
 The second music video, directed by David Mallet, was shot in February 1984 in Jacob's Biscuit Factory in Lake, Dublin, Ireland and features replacement guitarist Phil Collen playing Pete Willis's part.
 The original version of the second video featuring the remix is only available on the VHS and LaserDisc versions of the band's video compilation release Historia.
 DVD reissues of Historia, and the band's subsequent video compilations Best of the Videos and Rock of Ages - The DVD Collection replace the remix soundtrack with the original High 'n' Dry LP recording.